Baavgai/Wizards-Castle-40th-Anniversary-CSharp-Edition/README.md

 > The instructions are included with the game.
 > I stayed mostly true to the original, but added some additional functionality.

+## Refactor

+When I saw this code, I started compulsively refactoring it.
+That's, also, a kind of game.
+So, I forked to save my progress in the game.

 ## Table of contents
 * [General info](#general-info)
 * [Screenshots](#screenshots)